Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 Quick Take

-Why STR Hosts Need Different Tax Software
+Why STR Hosts Need Different Tax Software in 2025 and 2026

 Here is how 6 popular options stack up for Airbnb and VRBO hosts in 2026.